Stop and Prevent Abuse, Neglect, and Exploitation of Older and Disabled Persons

 If you suspect that you or someone you know is being abused or neglected, it is very important to seek professional help.
 Please contact Empowerline™ to discuss the signs that you see.

 This handout provides quick information and resources about identifying, preventing, and stopping elder abuse, neglect, and exploitation.
+Use Empowerline’s search for services resources to find services and providers near you.

 Types of Abuse, Neglect, and Exploitation